 Our canal boats are designed for ease of use.
-We will show you over the boat and explain how everything works, then set off with you.
-We will make sure you feel happy that you are in full control before we leave you.
-After that we are happy to come out at any time if you need more help, or if you would like an extra pair of hands at the locks, etc. (it might cost you a cup of tea!)
+We will show you over the boat and explain how everything works, then after an induction to the Canal Code we will set off with you despite your experience.
+We will make sure you feel happy that you are in full control before we leave you as a duty of care.
+After that we are happy to come out at any time if you need more help, or if you would like an extra pair of hands at the locks, volunteers are available or if we have to attend any time (it might cost you a cup of tea!)

 Running all the way alongside the canal is a towpath.
-Although many people prefer to stop within villages, you are free to tie up wherever you wish on the towpath side, so long as it does not obstruct the waterway (for example under a bridge, or on a tight bend).
+Although many people prefer to stop at the numerus designated visitor moorings within the villages, you are free to tie up wherever you wish on the towpath side, so long as it does not obstruct the waterway (for example under a bridge, or on a tight bend).
 In places where the water is particularly shallow you may have to “walk the plank” to get ashore.

 We have a parking area at the rear of our premises for cars and small vans, other arrangements can be confirmed for larger motor home vehicles etc.